 REGISTRATION NOTE: All students must have permission from the HGG Program Office to register for this course.

 HGG 680 – Genome Ethics and Public Policy

 This course will explore current and future applications of human genetics as they pertain to the health and identity of individuals and society.
 Topics will include the ethical dilemmas facing clinicians, researchers, and the public pertaining to the use of genetic information in healthcare; the role of the media and other extemporaneous factors in influencing the use of human genetic information, and responsible conduct of research specifically with regard to issues unique to genetics.
-The emphasis will be on real examples and experiences, with a primary goal of helping students explore how their role as a researcher, clinician, and/or citizen will influence and be influenced by genetic information.
-The course is lecture-based, but will include readings from the text and primary literature.
+The emphasis will be on real examples and experiences, with a primary goal of helping students explore how their role as a researcher and/or citizen will influence and be influenced by genetic information.
+The course is largely discussion-based and includes extensive readings from the literature and online videos.